Press invitation to the press conference of the "Boy in the Bubble" initiative on April 26, 2023 - Breaking Latest News

 Why is?

 In the 1970s, doctors had to watch helplessly as people with immune deficiencies died from the slightest infection or had to live in isolation.
-An impressive example of this is David Vetter, who at that time became notorious as the “Boy in the Bubble”.
+An impressive example of this is David Vetter, who became notorious as the “Boy in the Bubble” at the time.
 He had to live in a sterile plastic bladder from birth because of a severe, combined immunodeficiency.
-Thanks to antibodies (immunoglobulins) obtained from human blood plasma, people with severe immunodeficiencies are protected today – David Vetter stands like no other for what life would be like if there were no immunoglobulins.
+Thanks to antibodies (immunoglobulins) obtained from human blood plasma, people with severe immunodeficiencies are protected today – David Vetter represents like no other what life would be like if there were no immunoglobulins.

 Immunoglobulins are therefore indispensable for many patients, but they are not always consistently available.
 Supply bottlenecks have been clearly noticeable in their everyday lives for a long time (e.g. by reducing dosages, extending the application intervals) – with sometimes dramatic effects.
 Many patients are therefore exposed to a threatening situation.
 It is important to ensure the supply of immunoglobulins, and there are concrete proposals for this.